 Mother Cabrini Catholic Church of Shamokin, PA

 Mother Cabrini Church is located in Shamokin, PA, in the Diocese of Harrisburg.
-We are staffed by the Conventual Franciscan Friars of Saint Anthony of Padua Province.
+We are staffed by the Conventual Franciscan Friars of Our Lady of the Angels Province.
 Father Martin Kobos, OFM Conv. is our Pastor and Fr.
 Jerzy Auguscik, OFM Conv. serves as the Parochial Vicar.
 Fr.
 Edward Costello, OFM Conv. is in residence.